cvsanjeev/Ubuntu-18.04-on-M1/README.md

 Follow the installation process

-# Dont update the software (In the process it might ask you to do so)
+# Don't update the software (In the process it might ask you to do so)
 You are free to use any name for username and server name

 https://user-images.githubusercontent.com/34735804/146424801-ff9e9594-001a-4a5d-ad70-2f17e0adbf42.mov